 From Duke Website:

-- Do not copy the essay question in the document you upload with your application.
+- Do not repeat the question in the document you upload with your application.

 - Responses must be completed before submitting your application.

 All submissions are scanned using plagiarism detection software.
 Plagiarism is considered a cheating violation within the Honor Code and will not be tolerated in the admissions process."

 Let’s take a closer look at the essays